JAlcocerT/JAlcocerT/content/blog/dev-dbs.md

 ### Using SQLite

-SQlite is so useful than other tools uses it, like pocketbase:
+SQlite is so useful than other tools uses it internally, like [pocketbase](https://github.com/pocketbase/pocketbase):

 {{< cards cols="1" >}}
-  {{< card link="https://github.com/JAlcocerT/Docker/Dev/BaaS/PB" title="Pocketbase | POST ↗" >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/pocketbase/" title="Pocketbase | POST ↗" >}}
   {{< card link="https://github.com/JAlcocerT/Docker/Dev/BaaS/PB" title="Pocketbase Docker Config 🐋 ↗" >}}
 {{< /cards >}}

+But not only, many OSS projects will spinautomatically a sqlite if you dont provide a separate container with a DB:

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/Docker/Dev/BaaS/PB" title="Pocketbase | POST ↗" >}}